learnshinythings/learnshinythings.github.io/electron.md

 <div class="bg-purp pa3 pa5-ns tc">
 <div class="measure-wide dib tl" markdown="1">

-<div class="tc f2 mb3 mb5-ns">Workshop Description</div>
+<div class="tc f2 mb3 mb5-ns">Workshop Details</div>

+### Prerequisites?

+Required: basic programming experience in JavaScript.
+Variables, functions, loops, JSON.

+Node experience is NOT required.
+If you want to play with Node ahead of time anyway (or brush up on your Javascript), We'd recommend NodeSchool's two command-line courses: [Javascripting](https://github.com/workshopper/javascripting) and [LearnYouNode](https://github.com/workshopper/learnyounode).
+If you'd enjoy reading/skimming a book, we might recommend [Eloquent Javascript](http://eloquentjavascript.net/) (free to read online).

+### What will I learn?
 Electron provides a set of [cross-platform APIs](https://github.com/electron/electron-api-demos) you can use to interact with the desktop computer.
 You can use these to have an icon in the tray/menubar, to display notifications, register keyboard shortcuts, and much more.
 An Electron application has a node “server” running locally doing most of the work, and often additionally a browser process running locally to display things prettily.

-This class will walk students through creating a new JavaScript project from scratch.
 This class will also teach and reinforce [ES2017 fundamentals](https://github.com/lukehoban/es6features), potentially including:
   - arrow function
   - classes
   - enhanced object literal